Akon dragged for saying 'the famous and the rich go through more issues than the poor' - NewsBreak

 Akon dragged for saying 'the famous and the rich go through more issues than the poor'

+Singer Akon is now facing backlash after comments he made to TMZ stating that in his view, “rich people go through more issues than the poor.”www.audacy.com

-Still mourning the loss of his friend, actor Michael K. Williams who was found inside his Brooklyn home Monday afternoon following a suspected overdose, singer Akon is now facing backlash after comments he made to TMZ stating that in his view, "rich people go through more issues than the poor."
-A real "more money, more problems" moment for the artist, who is now being dragged online by fans for his odd take.www.audacy.com
+Singer Akon is now facing backlash after comments he made to TMZ stating that in his view, “rich people go through more issues than the poor.”www.audacy.com